To be used by the following to request a statement of medical need from the person’s practitioner:

 Practitioner's Address — Enter the practitioner's complete address, including ZIP code.

-Area Code and Telephone No. — Enter the practitioner's office telephone number, including area code.
+Area Code and Phone No. — Enter the practitioner's office phone number, including area code.